-Per Section 1557 of the Affordable Care Act (ACA), healthcare organizations must take reasonable steps to provide meaningful access for and cannot discriminate against patients with Limited English Proficiency (LEP).
+Under the Section 1557 Affordable Care Act, healthcare organizations must take reasonable steps to provide meaningful access for and cannot discriminate against patients with Limited English Proficiency (LEP).

-A patient with LEP is one whose primary language for communication is not English, and whose ability to read, write, speak, or understand English is limited (i.e., a non-English-fluent patient or a deaf or blind patient).
-What constitutes “reasonable steps to provide meaningful access” for a patient with LEP varies, but generally involves providing language assistance services such as oral language assistance or written translation.
+A patient with LEP is one whose primary language for communication is not English, and whose ability to read, write, speak or understand English is limited (i.e., a non-English-fluent patient or a deaf or blind patient).
+What constitutes “reasonable steps to provide meaningful access” for a patient with LEP varies, but generally involves providing services such as oral language assistance or written translation.

 Access to Language Services

 Many health insurers, such as Blue Cross Blue Shield, Cigna and Aetna, provide language assistance services free of charge to providers.
 The patient or the provider can call the number listed on the insurer’s website and request an interpreter or written language translation services.

 Although a variety of healthcare language assistance services exist, not all of them are reliable.
 The following are some reputable service providers you may want to consider using:

 - CyraCom (offers language assistance services in-person or via phone, video, mobile app or written text)